varya/bem-articles-tmp/start-from-project-stub.en.md

 This will a requisite markup for you to use when writing CSS rules.
 Or, speaking in BEM language, you need to implement `layout` block in CSS.

+### Creating a new block
+You need to use `bem create` command to get a new block file for a technology you are going to work with.

+    $ bem create -l desktop.blocks/ -T css -b layout

+Running this command will create `desktop.blocks/layout/layout.css`, and inside there will be a CSS selector that matches the `layout` block.
+What you are to do is to fill in the selector with your CSS properties.<br/>
+Or just copy and paste from Gist: https://gist.github.com/4175598